Last updated: September 2024

 Hashtags were removed by Pinterest but in 2024 it looks like they are back!
 If you want to include them, I recommend researching the best to use and have a max of 3-4 per pin description.

-Lots of people, including myself are getting good results from just sharing one pin every day.
+Lots of people, including myself are getting good results from just sharing 1-3 pins every day.

-Pinterest prefers fresh pin designs presented in the 2:3 image format, so be sure to make those the stars of your pinning strategy.
+When it comes to pins, Pinterest prefers fresh images in the 2:3 pin format, so be sure to make those the stars of your pinning strategy.
 Avoid spending time on square or landscape images; vertical formats do much better on Pinterest.

-When you’re pinning on Pinterest, prioritize sharing your own content rather than repinning content from other accounts.
+When pinning on Pinterest, prioritize sharing your own content rather than repinning content from other accounts.

 To maximize your reach and engagement, try to avoid sharing the same URL more than once a day.